hmisonne/UdacityReact/01_MyReads/README.md

 ## App functionalities

 This apps allows users to organize their books into 3 categories (shelves): "Currently Reading", "Want to Read" and "Read".
 The user can search for new books and add or remove books from their shelves.
+This app is using react-router-dom for the navigation between pages.

 ## Getting started